StuntsPT/FE2023/docs/classes/class03.md

 * &shy;<!-- .element: class="fragment" -->Controls are representative of **a sample** of the population-at-risk
  * &shy;<!-- .element: class="fragment" -->Risk measure denominator (population-at-risk) is unknown
 * &shy;<!-- .element: class="fragment" -->Number of cases and controls are set during design phase
- * &shy;<!-- .element: class="fragment" style="color:#e7ad52" -->Ratio of controls to cases is not biologically meaningful
+ * &shy;<!-- .element: class="fragment" style="color:red" -->Ratio of controls to cases is not biologically meaningful

 ---